lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_1 (see {{CBOR}}).

-* Process message_1, in particular verify that the selected cipher suite is supported and that no prior cipher suite in SUITES_I is supported.
+* Process message_1, in particular verify that the selected cipher suite is supported and that no prior cipher suite as ordered in SUITES_I is supported.

 * If all processing completed successfully, and if EAD_1 is present, then make it available to the application for EAD processing.

-If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC protocol MUST be discontinued.
+If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC session MUST be aborted.

 ## EDHOC Message 2 {#m2}